mnemo70/paranoimia-vector-logo/README.md

 The music code was disassembled as-is and works.
-There is a release of the music's executable that includes assembler symbols, but concentrated on the graphics code and did no commenting on the music code.
+There is a release of the music's executable that includes assembler symbols, but I concentrated on the graphics code and did no commenting on the music code.

 ## Contact